-- · Drink more fluids, and avoid beverages containing alcohol or caffeine. - · When temperatures are extreme, stay indoors, ideally in an air-conditioned place. - Take a cool shower or bath, and reduce or eliminate strenuous activities during the hottest times of the day. - Protect yourself from the sun with a wide-brimmed hat, light-colored, loose-fitting clothing and use of a sunscreen of SPF 15 or higher. - Never leave pets or people in a parked vehicle.
+- Drink more fluids, and avoid beverages containing alcohol or caffeine. - When temperatures are extreme, stay indoors, ideally in an air-conditioned place. - Take a cool shower or bath, and reduce or eliminate strenuous activities during the hottest times of the day. - Protect yourself from the sun with a wide-brimmed hat, light-colored, loose-fitting clothing and use of a sunscreen of SPF 15 or higher. - Never leave pets or people in a parked vehicle.

-Individuals with heart problems, poor circulation, diabetes, a previous stroke or obesity are at greater risk of becoming sick in hot weather.
+Those at special risk of becoming ill in this weather are young children, the elderly and individuals with heart problems, poor circulation, diabetes, a previous stroke or obesity.
 The risk of heat-related illness may increase among people using medications for high blood pressure, nervousness or depression.